irsl/gcp-dhcp-takeover-code-exec/README.md

 Note, using a random generated MAC address wouldn't prevent mounting the attack on the same subnet.

+# FAQ

+** - The issue seems generic.
+Are other cloud providers affected as well? **

+- I checked only the major ones, they were not affected (at least at the time of checking) due to another factors (e.g. not using DHCP by default).

+** - If Google doesn't fix this, what can I do? **

+- Google usually closes bug reports with status "Unfeasible" when the efforts required to fix outweigh the risk.
+  This is not the case here, I think there is some technical complexity in the background, which doesn't allow them deploying a network level protection measure easily.
+  Until the fix arrives, don't use DHCP or setup a host level firewall rule to ensure the DHCP communication comes from the metadata server (169.254.169.254).

 # Timeline

 2020-09-26: Issue identified, attack #1 validated